Federal Building and U.S. Courthouse, Dayton

 Conference Rooms The courthouse features two conference rooms with capacities of 30 and 75 people.
 For reservations, contact the Service Desk listed at the top right of this page.

 Key Tenants The courthouse is primarily occupied by the U.S. District Court and supporting agencies, as well as the Internal Revenue Service and Social Security Administration.
-The latest customer satisfaction survey (2011) resulted in a 84% "more than satisfied" rating (four or five on a five-point scale).
+The latest GSA Tenant Satisfaction Survey (2011) resulted in a 84% "more than satisfied" rating (four or five on a five-point scale) for the building and GSA services.

 History and Architectural Features The building was constructed in 1975 by Messer & Sons Construction Company.
 A nine-story, rectangular building with indentations in each wall and an overhang created by the three upper floors, the courthouse features a dark brown exterior with ribbed precast panels, thermal pane mirror glass, and stainless steel trim.